-- Costs for materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities. - Security deposits. - Personal physical education and athletic equipment and apparel. - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student health and accident insurance.
+- Costs for materials for a class project that the student will keep. - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities. - Security deposits. - Personal physical education and athletic equipment and apparel.

-- Musical instrument rental and uniform maintenance, when uniforms are provided by the district. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books. - Fees for driver training courses, if offered. - Fees for optional courses offered for credit that require use of facilities not available on district premises. - Summer school for courses that are offered tuition-free during the regular school year. - A fee not to exceed \$50 for costs of providing an educational program outside of regular school hours for a student who has lost credit or has not been awarded a final grade because of absences and whose parent chooses the program for the student to meet the 90 percent attendance requirement.
+- Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student health and accident insurance. - Musical instrument rental and uniform maintenance, when uniforms are provided by the district. - Personal apparel used in extracurricular activities that becomes the property of the student. - Parking fees and student identification cards. - Fees for lost, damaged, or overdue library books. - Fees for driver training courses, if offered. - Fees for optional courses offered for credits that require use of facilities not available on district premises. - Summer school for courses that are offered tuition-free during the regular school year. - A reasonable fee for providing transportation to a student who lives within two miles of the school.
+[See Buses and Other School Vehicles on page 118.] - A maximum fee of \$50 for costs of providing an educational program outside of regular school hours for a student who has lost credit or has not been awarded a final grade because of absences and whose parent chooses the program for the student to meet the 90 percent attendance requirement.
 The fee will be charged only if the parent or guardian signs a district-provided request form. - In some cases, a fee for a course taken through the Texas Virtual School Network (TXVSN). - Deposit for dual credit coursework. - Annual Technology Fee.